tboehnlein/WikiToPDF/README.md

 ## Future Ideas

-- Error handling for download fails to try again.
+- **Enhanced Error Handling**: Implement a retry mechanism for failed downloads.
-- Timer to avoid overloading the server.
-- Timestamp handling to only update pages with new information.
+- **Timestamp Handling**: Only update pages that have been modified since their last download.

 ## Usage